HariSekhon/lib-java/README.md

 make
 ```

-You can call any one of the 3 major build systems explicitly instead
+You can call any one of the 3 major build systems explicitly instead:

 Maven:
 ```
 make mvn
 ```

 Gradle:
 ```
 make gradle
 ```

 SBT:
 ```
 make sbt
 ```